Franchise Tax Board Penalty Waiver

 The California Legislature is currently considering adoption of a bill that would provide a first-time abatement option for California taxpayers.
 Under AB 1777, the Franchise Tax Board would give preference to non-repeat offenders like the IRS.
 The requirements would be as follows:

 - No prior timeliness penalties imposed for current year and four (4) prior years;

 - The taxpayer has paid all current tax due, or is in a valid installment agreement;

 - The taxpayer is otherwise compliant with FTB filing requirements

-As you can see, the California version of first-time abatement, as proposed, would be more restrictive than the Federal version, as it requires a slightly longer history of compliance.
+As you can see, the first-time California late-filing penalty abatement, as proposed, would be more restrictive than the Federal version, as it requires a slightly longer history of compliance.
 It seems like California looks to the IRS for guidance in administration of its tax laws, and then tries to figure out how it can make things just a little bit tougher for California taxpayer.